aryancodes1/LLMChatBotCompanyData/README.md

 The embedding model generates embeddings for each document, representing their content in a vector space.

 ### Vector Store Integration
-Faiss was configured to store and manage these document embeddings, facilitating efficient querying and comparison tasks.
+ChromaDb was configured to store and manage these document embeddings, facilitating efficient querying and comparison tasks.

 ### Query Engine Configuration
 I set up a query engine to retrieve and compare documents based on their embeddings, enabling detailed analysis and highlighting differences.